 Read More: 10 Best Toys for Outdoor Play

 2. They develop their senses and fine motor skills.

-As a parent, it’s thrilling to watch your child’s eyes light up digging their toes in sand at the playground, running their fingers over fresh moss growing on a tree at the park, picking through pebbles to find the perfectly round one to put in their pocket, or splashing in a puddle at the end of the drive way after a big rain.
+As a parent, it’s thrilling to watch your child’s eyes light up digging their toes in the sand at the playground, running their fingers over fresh moss growing on a tree at the park, picking through pebbles to find the perfect round one to put in their pocket, or splashing in a puddle at the end of the driveway after a big rain.
 It’s with these little discoveries that they are training their senses.
 They are using fine motor skills to learn about different textures in nature, they are using their senses to decide how they feel about them, and they are making countless memories.
 It doesn’t get better than that!

 3. They are using their imagination in BIG ways.

 Have you ever noticed how quickly a jungle gym can become a princess castle or pirate ship in the eyes of a toddler?
 Or how a walk through the park can become an African Safari in an instant?
 These moments of imagination are signs of substantial intellectual development.
 Sure, you could easily engage your toddler in imaginative play indoors (and you should), but taking it outside simply adds a new layer of complexity to the storyline.
 It can spark new ideas and scenarios to learn from.

 Attempting a bike ride, walking across a fallen log, and climbing up a rocky trail requires coordination and balance that you simply can’t acquire without taking a tumble or two and learning cause and effect.
 It’s a messy process that can result in scuffed knees and muddy shoes, but the pay off is allowing your child to master these skills at their own pace.

 5. They learn to self-direct, and their attention spans increase.